spiceai/samples/grafana-datasource/README.md

-# Adding spice as Grafana datasource
+# Adding Spice as a Grafana datasource

 ## Context